lerni/silverstripe-blog/docs/en/configuring-large-websites.md

 ```

 Note the line `$this->extend('updateCandidateAuthors', $list);` which allows you to call a
-`updateCandidateAuthors` method in a DataExtension to the Blog Post class if you have not set a
+`updateCandidateAuthors` method in a Extension to the Blog Post class if you have not set a
 `restrict_authors_to_group` config, further filters the passed
 in Member list before it gets sent back to the form field.

-See the documentation on [DataExtension](https://docs.silverstripe.org/en/developer_guides/extending/extensions/) for further implementation notes.
+See the documentation on [Extension](https://docs.silverstripe.org/en/developer_guides/extending/extensions/) for further implementation notes.